eletol/DAL-SDK/README.md

 # DAL-SDK
 Data access layer using generic common methods .
-Tke alook to the samble .
+Take alook to the sample .

 After adding the DAL.SDK to your projcet :